-The U.S. Department of Justice estimated that more than 17.6 million Americans fell victim to identity theft in 2014.
+The U.S. Department of Justice millions of Americans fall victim to identity theft each year.
 When it comes to taxes, the identity thief targets refunds from fraudulent tax returns filed with your personal information.
 You may remain unaware of such activity until you file and find another return has already been processed.

 How can you tell your tax account is affected?